-The zoom function in the graph can be activated by holding the control key (CTRL) and drawing a window with the mouse.
+The zoom function in the graph can be activated by holding the control key (CTRL) and drawing a window with the mouse deltaX[ms] shows the time between the cursors in X direction.

 A click on ZOOM 1:1 cancels the zoom function again.